LoRyder1/LoRyder1.github.io/unit1_projects/ExtremeProgramming.md

     The purpose of the planning phase is for the customers and programmers to confidently agree on a date by which the smallest, most valuable set of stories will be done.

   *Iterations to First Release*

+    Each iteration will produce a set of functional test cases of the stories scheduled for that iteration.
+The first iteration puts the architecture in place.
+Pick stories for the first iteration that will force you to create "the whole system, " even if it is in skeletal form.

+    When you detect deviations from the plan, then you need to change something.
+Maybe the plan needs to change-add or remove stories or change their scope.
+Maybe the process needs to change - add or remove stories or change their scope.

+    Ideally, at the end of every iteration, the customer will have compeleted the functional test and they will all run.
+At the end of the last iteration, you are ready to go into production.

+  *Productionizing*

+    The end game of release sees a tightening up of the feedback cycle.
+Instead of three week iterations, you may go to one-week iterations.
+You may have a daily standup meeting so everybody knows what everybody else is working on.